anthonyjj89/brain-dump-app/memory-bank/activeContext.md

 ## Revision History
 - 2025-02-25: Updated with NLP service implementation and voice processing fixes
 - 2024-02-24: Initial active context document created

+## CRITICAL ISSUE: MongoDB Connection Not Configured

+The application is currently unable to connect to MongoDB because the connection string in the `.env` file is using placeholder values.
+The following placeholders in `MONGODB_URI` need to be replaced with the actual credentials:

+- `<username>`
+- `<password>`
+- `<cluster>`
+- `<database>`

+**Until these values are correctly configured, the application will not function properly.** All database-dependent operations, including deleting thoughts, will fail.

+**Next Step: The user MUST provide the correct MongoDB connection details to proceed.**